CURRENT WATER SUPPLY

 LOCKING OF CANAL HEADGATES

-As explained in the past, the headgates on the canals now have padlocks on them where they did not have them before.
+For the third year in a row the headgates on the canals once again have padlocks on them.
 In the past the District has received several phone calls or complaints of water moving through an unregulated headgate during winter and summer months, causing problems for downstream landowners.
 The padlocks simply make it easier for the District to control releases of water as well as offer a level of protection from liability issues.

 CANAL AND CANAL ROAD MAINTENANCE AND RIGHT-OF-WAYS

 Those of you who own property along the main canal are well aware of the maintenance that has to take place on a regular basis.
-The District’s easements and right-of-ways are for District access, operation and maintenance only and must remain clear of all obstacles.
+The District’s easements and right-of-ways are for District access, operation and maintenance only and must remain clear of all obstacles that hinder the District’s ability to maintain the irrigation system.

 MONTHLY DISTRICT BOARD OF DIRECTORS MEETINGS